Laser Designation Lasers

 AIRTRAC-LD: 1064nm laser designator/marker

-wavelength pulse width output power pulse energy rep rate manufacturer application q-switch typeAreté has developed the next generation of a-thermal laser designators providing low divergence and > 70mJ per pulse.
-Full NATO STANAG 3733 capabi...
+wavelength pulse width output power pulse energy rep rate manufacturer application q-switch typeAreté’s AIRTRAC-LD Laser Designator is a ruggedized, high-shock, laser with >50 mJ pulse energy.
+Full NATO STANAG 3733 capability in a very com...
 Read More